-I spent a lot of time travelling in 2016, but one of the countries I was quite excited to visit was Laos courtesy of Silkair.
-Considering that Laos is just 3 hours away from Singapore, it is surprising that I’d never considered visiting Laos before as a long weekend getaway option – quite honestly I don’t think I had any clear sense of its culture before this and it’s never been a country on my radar.
+I spent a lot of time travelling in 2016, but one of the countries I was quite excited to visit was Laos – considering that Laos is just 3 hours away from Singapore, it is surprising that I’d never considered visiting Laos before as a long weekend getaway option – quite honestly I don’t think I had any clear sense of its culture before this and it’s never been a country on my radar.

-I was pretty lucky to be one of those on the inaugural Silkair flight from Singapore to Laos – the first time my plane has been greeted by water cannons!
-And after spending just 5 days in Vientiane and Luang Prabang, it’s a place I think you definitely need to visit soon before everyone and their mother discovers it.
+I was pretty lucky to be invited on the inaugural Silkair* flight from Singapore to Laos – the first time my plane has been greeted by water cannons!
+I spent just 5 days in Vientiane and Luang Prabang and I think it’s a place I think you definitely need to visit soon before everyone and their mother discovers it.

 (Funnily enough, my mum actually booked her trip to Laos 2 weeks after me, so you know, get clicking!)